-Born in Moore Haven, Florida, a fourth generation Floridian, James was the first of JC and Bernice Gibson’s eight children; three children died young.
+Born in Moore Haven, Florida, a fourth generation Floridian, James was the first of JC and Bernice Gibson’s eight children.
 His family moved to Fort Pierce when he was three or four years old.
 His mother took care of the family and his father worked at a white Presbyterian church for forty years.
 The congregation really liked the Gibson family, so much so that they gave them a car one Christmas.
-JC eventually became a deacon in the church.
+JC eventually became a Deacon in the church.
 James washed dishes on spaghetti nights.
 He earned $3 for his work, but people came by and put extra money in his pocket.
 He also made money by taking the school bus with other children on Saturdays to pick tomatoes.

 Alfred had a huge effect on James.
 Both James and Alfred had good business sense and Alfred stressed the importance of a strong sales pitch.
 When new colors were marketed for homes, James learned about them by calling carpet factories to see what was in fashion.
 He also paid attention to wall colors when he traveled.
 He then painted in those colors so that his work would readily fit into a home or business.

 Although there was a seriousness about painting and selling, the painters’ gatherings could also be light-hearted.
 Alfred liked to play tricks on his friends.
 One day he changed the label on a can of dog food to pass it off as corn beef hash.
 James and his friends ate it.